loadero/loadero-java/README.md

 LoaderoTestOptions currentTestOptions = client.getTestOptionsById(testId);

 // Initiating new test options.
-// New options are...well...optional.
-Those options that wasn't specified
-// won't be substitute.
+String testName = "someName";
+int startInterval = 10;
+int participantTimeout = 500;
+String pathToScript = "path";

-LoaderoTestOptions newTestOptions = new LoaderoTestOptions();
+LoaderoTestOptions newTestOptions = new LoaderoTestOptions(
+        "someName", startInterval, participantTimeout,
+        LoaderoTestModeType.LOAD, LoaderoIncrementStrategy.LINEAR, pathToScript);

 // Desired options can be get/set via getters and setters, respectively.

-// There is three(!) possibilities of setting script content.
+// There are three(!) possible ways of setting script content.
-// First one is to provide path to location where script is stored.
+// First one is to provide location where script is stored.
 // Assumed that script is already fully functional in Loadero environment.
 // This location will be parsed to string.
-// Regardless, if this is .java or .js file. newTestOptions.setName("New name 1");
+// Regardless, if this is .java or .js file.
-newTestOptions.setMode("performance");
+// Default way used by constructor as well.
 newTestOptions.setScript(URI.create("path/to/.java or .js"));

 // The second approach is to pass script as string directly.